rogerjdeangelis/utl-partitioning-your-table-for-a-big-parallel-systask-sort/README.md

     Make your own grid computing application on a power workstation(SAS calls it a PC)

-    The method you coose depends almost entirely on the locality of keys, cardinality of keys and skewness of keys.
+    The method you choose depends almost entirely on the locality of keys, cardinality of keys and skewness of keys.

     One Technique: